Own-Data-Privateer/hoardy-web/tool/README.md

   - `--walk-fs-order`
   : recursive file system walk is done in the order `readdir(2)` gives results
   - `--walk-sorted`
-  : recursive file system walk is done in lexicographic order (default)
+  : recursive file system walk is done in lexicographic order; default
   - `--walk-reversed`
   : recursive file system walk is done in reverse lexicographic order